kirstenbrindle/de-totes-project/README.md

 ## Lambda 2 (transform_handler2)

 ### Description
 This lambda handler is triggered by an update to the ingestion bucket.
 The lambda handler reads the most recent file in the ingestion bucket and converts the file from csv to a dataframe.
-The lambda handler then transforms the data to the desired format and writes the transformed dataframe to a parquet file in each invocation and saves this to an s3 bucket (organised in sub-folders for each table).
+The lambda handler then transforms the data to the desired format and writes the transformed dataframe to a parquet file and saves it to a designated S3 bucket (processed bucket - organised in sub-folders for each table).

 ### Util functions
 This lambda handler utilises the following util functions: